dojo-modeling/dojo-docs/FAQ.md

  **6. What if my code and/or model is not allowed to be shared with the
     public?**
+Hold off on registering the model until you talk with us.
+Dojo's current workflow will publish a public docker image of the model to dockerhub, so it would be possible for someone to access the code or data within that image.

  **7. How do I cite Dojo in papers?**